 If your treatment isn’t giving you the relief you need, make an appointment with your rheumatologist.
 It may be time to change medicines or consider advanced treatment to relieve discomfort and forestall long-term joint damage.

 People with RA can have a change in their symptoms that represents a significant change in medical status.
 Dr. Wei points out that new symptoms that don’t seem related may be due to underlying disease.

 For example, it was long thought that people with RA wouldn’t develop gout, another autoimmune disease.
-But no longer supports that thinking.
-“Gout patients can have kidney stones,” says Dr. Wei.
+But

 If you develop a new symptom that you don’t immediately relate to RA, you should ask your rheumatologist about it.

 Having RA means you get to know your entire medical support team quite well.
 Your rheumatologist is the most vital resource on that team.
 They can help you understand your condition and its evolution as well as consult with your other caregivers to coordinate care.
 See your “rheumy” regularly, and don’t hesitate to contact them if you have questions or your condition changes.